ibm-cloud-docs/vpc/file_storage_vpc_migrate_access_mode.md

 * Verify that you have the necessary [IAM permissions](/docs/vpc?topic=vpc-iam-getting-started) to manage file shares and mount targets.
 * Identify all file shares in your account that use VPC access control mode.
 * Plan your security group configuration to make sure that authorized compute resources can access the file share after migration.
-* Schedule a maintenance window for the migration, as the file share is temporarily unavailable during the process.
+* Schedule a maintenance window for the migration because the file share is temporarily inaccessible during the process.

 ## Migration overview
 {: #fs-migrate-access-mode-overview}